nolafs/renaissance-website/site/content/_index.md

   heading: Got a project?
 Let’s work together!
   text: >-
-    Since our inception in 2015 we are proud to have worked with a variety of clients, many of whom are still valued partners today.
+    Since our inception in 2015 we are proud to have worked with a variety of clients, many of whom are still valued partners today
 ---
 Creating the best environment for the games industry’s most innovative projects to succeed through strategic, measurable and curated planning